top of page

 The classic.

-Kindle Unlimited is great if you like genre fiction (think romance, thrillers, fantasy), but honestly, for translated fiction and indie gems, you might need a few more apps in your toolkit.
+Kindle Unlimited is great if you like genre fiction (like romance, thrillers, fantasy), but honestly, for translated fiction and indie gems, you might need a few more apps in your toolkit.

 Pros